Latest News

 Arts and Crafts

-Original art is a wonderful memento of favourite New Zealand places.
+New Zealand Trade Manual Original art is a wonderful memento of favourite New Zealand places.

-Look for art and craft trails to follow and visit working artists in their studios.
+New Zealand Trade Manual Look for art and craft trails to follow and visit working artists in their studios.

 New Zealand has a long tradition of beautiful arts and crafts, dating back to pre-European times.
 Today, there is a wonderful array of artistic treasures drawing on a range of cultural influences and ranging from traditional to contemporary.
 Art galleries, and the workshops of potters, glass blowers, sculptors, wood turners and jewellers, are great places to purchase arts and crafts.
 Follow an art and craft trail to find them www.arttrails.co.nz.
 Your clients might like to look for works of art incorporating Maori cultural symbols.
-The koru (spiral) stands for new beginnings, the hei matau (fish hook) depicts prosperity and strength, the bird-like manaia is a spiritual guardian and the hei-tiki is a good luck charm.
+The koru (spiral) stands for new beginnings, the hei matai (fish hook) depicts prosperity and strength, the bird-like manaia is a spiritual guardian and the hei tiki is a good luck charm.

 New Zealand Fashion

-New Zealand designer fashion more than holds its own on the world stage.
+New Zealand Trade Manual New Zealand designer fashion more than holds its own on the world stage.

-Browse big-name boutiques and look for work by up-and-coming designers.
+New Zealand Trade Manual Browse big-name boutiques and look for work by up-and-coming designers.

 New Zealand designer fashion is world class.
 Labels such as Untouched World, Trelise Cooper and Karen Walker have been exporting to the world’s fashion capitals for years and have developed a loyal international following.
 If your clients are interested in fashion, suggest that they seize the chance to visit the boutiques of these and other big-name designers to find out what all the fuss is about.